Listen to this post:

 </rss>

 But on Chrome it will only show a white page.
-Some background on why here.
+Some background on why here .

-• Firefox does not support disable-output-escaping
+• Firefox does not support disable-output-escaping:

 This flag should prevent escaping of <> characters, allowing HTML from the feed’s content to be rendered.
-Firefox does not seem to be supporting, contrary to Chrome.
+Firefox does not seem to be supporting it, contrary to Chrome.

 Note that if disable-output-escaping is off, <script> tags won’t get escaped either and Chrome will execute their content!